yuvalmGS/gigaspaces-wiki-jekyll/xap97net/storing-and-retrieving-entries.markdown

 {% endhighlight %}

-{% refer %}See full details in [Writing and Updating Entries|Writing and Updating Entries]{% endrefer %}
+{% refer %}See full details in depanlinkWriting and Updating Entriestengahlink./writing-and-updating-entries.htmlbelakanglink{% endrefer %}

 {% comment %}

-{% refer %}See how to [connect to a space|Connecting to a Space]{% endrefer %}
+{% refer %}See how to ajepaaaConnecting to a Spaceajepbbb{% endrefer %}

 {% endcomment %}

 # Retrieving an Entry - Read

 Entries can be retrieved from the space using the `Read` method.
-A read operation queries the space for an entry matching the provided [template|Query Template Types], and returns a copy of that entry (or null, if no match is found).
+A read operation queries the space for an entry matching the provided ajepaaaQuery Template Typesajepbbb, and returns a copy of that entry (or null, if no match is found).
 The returned object is a copy of the entry stored in the space, which means that changing the returned object does not affect the entry stored in the space.